Timeline beyond October following the September 11 attacks: Sunday, January 2, 2011

 President Barack Obama signs the James Zadroga 9/11 Health and Compensation Act creating the World Trade Center Health Program for 9/11 victims.

 Tuesday, April 5, 2011

 Attorney General Holder transfers the KSM trial back to military jurisdiction.

 Monday, May 2, 2011

-Osama bin Laden, the founder of the terrorist organization al-Qaeda who was responsible for the September 11 attacks, was killed by U.S. Navy SEALs in Abbottabad, Pakistan.
-The death of bin Laden was announced by the President of the United States Barack Obama in a nationwide address.
+Osama bin Laden, the founder of the terrorist organization al-Qaeda who was responsible for the September 11 attacks, is killed by U.S. Navy SEALs in Abbottabad, Pakistan.
+The death of bin Laden is announced by the President of the United States Barack Obama in a nationwide address.

 Sunday, September 11, 2011

 Ceremonies are held across the United States and the world to mark the tenth anniversary of the attacks.
 The National September 11 Memorial at the World Trade Center site is dedicated in a ceremony attended by President Obama, former President Bush, their respective First Ladies, and several federal, state, and local government officials.
 One day earlier, the Flight 93 National Memorial in Shanksville, Pennsylvania was inaugurated in a ceremony attended by Vice President Joe Biden.

+The NFL also saw its first Sunday set of games be scheduled for the first time following the attacks.
+There was initial speculation that both New York based teams would play against each other, as they were scheduled to play that season.
+Instead, the New York Giants visited the Washington Redskins as the marquee matchup that Sunday.
+Meanwhile, the Dallas Cowboys visited the New York Jets later that night.
+Moments of silence were held before each game’s kickoff.